Columbus, Ohio: Cycling network

 Cycling as transportation is steadily increasing in Columbus with its relatively flat terrain, intact urban neighborhoods, large student population and off-road bike paths.
 The city has put forth the 2012 Bicentennial Bikeways Plan, as well as a move toward a Complete Streets policy.
 Grassroots efforts such as Bike to Work Week, Consider Biking, Yay Bikes, Third Hand Bicycle Co-op, Franklinton Cycleworks and Cranksters, a local radio program focused on urban cycling, have contributed to cycling as transportation.

-Columbus also hosts urban cycling "off-shots" with messenger-style "alleycat" races, as well as unorganized group rides, bicycle polo, art showings, movie nights and a variety of bicycle-friendly businesses and events throughout the year.
-All this activity occurs despite Columbus's frequently inclement weather.

 The Main Street Bridge, opened in 2010, features a dedicated bike and pedestrian lane separated from traffic.

-The city has its own public bicycle system.
+The city also has its own public bicycle system.
 CoGo Bike Share has a network of about 600 bicycles and 80 docking stations.
 PBSC Urban Solutions, a company based in Canada, supplies technology and equipment.
 Bird electric scooters have also been introduced.

 Modal share

 The city of Columbus has a higher-than-average percentage of households without a car.
 In 2015, 9.8% of Columbus households lacked a car, a number that fell slightly to 9.4% in 2016.
 The national average was 8.7% in 2016.
 Columbus averaged 1.55 cars per household in 2016, compared to a national average of 1.8.